 - Orchid

-What are poisonous plants for cats?
+What are toxic plants for cats?

 - Dieffenbachia